-[Include statement recognizing pending short-term rental measure (Bill 41 (2021)), that the Commission is currently reviewing and will report upon, and that future recommendations of the Commission will take into account the impacts of the Empty Homes Proposal on short-term rentals and their property tax classification.]
+The Commission is aware of a short-term rental measure (Bill 41 (2021) presently pending before the City Council, and is in the midst of reviewing the measure as part of our overall assessment of the City's entire rates and classifications system, which will be addressed and discussed in greater detail in our Final Report to the City Council.
+The Commission intends to take into account the impacts of the Empty Homes Proposal on short-term rentals and their property tax classification.